• The FORCE Support and Information Centre is open every weekday from 9:30am to 4:30pm (except Bank Holidays), no appointment needed.

 Acupuncture

-Head and neck patients need a referral from the Head and Neck Specialist Nurse, who can be contacted on 01392 402215.
+For head and neck patients, acupuncture is offered via referral from the Head and Neck Specialist Team, who can be contacted on 01392 402215.

 How can acupuncture help?